 What can companies, governments, and consumers do?

 Rainforest Alliance certification gives orange farmers many tools to produce in a way that is better for people and nature.
 However, at the end of the day, we recognize that sustainable practices often require significant investments which means that the burden should not fall on farmers alone.
 That is why we also work with companies and governments to build sustainable supply chains from top to bottom.
-In the orange juice sector, we are currently collaborating with key stakeholders on several platforms, including the IDH Sustainable Juice Covenant, the Juice CSR Platform, and the Partnership for Sustainable Orange Juice (PANAO).
+In the orange juice sector, we are currently collaborating with key stakeholders on several platforms, including our steering committee roles in the IDH Sustainable Juice Covenant and the Juice CSR Platform, and our membership in the Partnership for Sustainable Orange Juice (PANAO).

 Consumers have a vital role to play, too.
 Everyday actions like choosing certified products and taking steps to reduce your environmental impact builds momentum for sustainable agriculture and a world where people and nature thrive together.
 Even something as simple as your morning orange juice can make a difference.